emieli/ansible-demo/README.md

 ```
 [defaults]
 inventory = ./hosts.yml
+callback_result_format = yaml
 ```
+*I snuck in a line to make results be displayed in yaml format.
+The default fomat is json.*

 We can test that the inventory is loaded properly with the **ansible-inventory --list** command:
 ```